study-hall/study-hall.github.io/index.md

 First, [install meteor](https://www.meteor.com/install).

 Go to the github page for Study hall [here](https://github.com/study-hall/study-hall) and fork the repository.
 You can then clone the forked repository to your computer.

 From inside a shell, change directories to the /study-hall/app folder and run:

 `meteor npm install`

-to install the required libraries
+to install the required libraries.
 Once the libraries are installed, you can run the application by using this command:

 `meteor npm run start`